Cristina Sánchez-Andrade: Writing career

 With Las Inviernas (2014), she won recognition on the international literary scene.
 Highly praised by the Spanish and foreign press, it has been translated into English, German, Italian, Portuguese, Polish, and Italian.
 In addition to being a finalist for the Premio Herralde in 2014 and the Premio Mandarache in 2016, it received two English PEN awards, one for translation and one for the promotion of it.
 In this novel, two sisters return to their hometown after years of absence because of the Spanish Civil War.
 Both have a secret related to their grandfather, and their presence agitates consciences and stirs up the lives of neighbors.
 Through oral testimony, it immerses readers in the atmosphere of inner Galicia.
-The stories on which it was based, mostly told by the author's paternal grandmother, involve premonitions, visions, and appearions derived from superstition and religion.
+The stories on which it was based, mostly told by the author's paternal grandmother, involve premonitions, visions, and apparitions derived from superstition and religion.

 47 trocitos, her first children's novel, is a humorous story that talks about diversity and the importance of accepting others as they are.

 The plot of Alguien bajo los párpados (2017) unites two stories set in the same surroundings and distanced in time.
 One, contemporary, refers to a car trip by a wealthy lady, Mrs. Olvido, and her maid, Bruna.
 The other goes back to the Republic, the Civil War, and the beginning of the Franco regime.
 The trip fosters the recovery of the past and the panoramic painting of a peculiar family group whose center is occupied by the lady and her usual servant-companion.

 In 2014, Sánchez-Andrade was the guest author of the Hawthornden Literary Retreat in Scotland.